 Collaboration with Ranu Mukherjee

-Hope Mohr has had an ongoing collaboration with visual artist Ranu Mukherjee since 2017.
+Hope Mohr has an ongoing collaboration with visual artist Ranu Mukherjee since 2017.

 Below are descriptions of their projects to date.

 HMD, in collaboration with Mukherjee, helped develop an installation and performance at the di Rosa Center for Contemporary Art as part of Mukherjee's commission for Be Not Still, Living in Uncertain Times.
-Installation is June 13 - November 1, 2018; performance will be October 13, 2018.
-The collaboration responds to the fires that ravaged the area in 2017.
+The collaboration responded to the fires that ravaged the area in 2017.
+Mohr and Mukherjee developed the installation and performance through the dancers’ physical engagement with the burned and recovering landscape on the di Rosa property.
+The performance is a collaborative visceral response to the conditions of the aftermath and our intimate connection to the ground we stand (and dance) on.
+Featuring dancers Karla Quintero, Suzette Sagisi and Jane Selna, and audio composition by Mike Maurillo.

 Now not Now (2017)